 I keep forgetting to show you guys my cabin, – before and after shots its amazing what you can do if you have a plan.
 I’ll digress slightly for one sec in Birmingham we also had a cabin theme.
 A huge metre Japanese black pine stood outside the sweetest little cabin we built.
 We had an outdoor little garden with all our grasses where people walked through to our cabin.
 One customer was so in awe she lost control of her automated Zimmer and landed up in the wood chip smashed into the black pine!
 OMG

 Anyways back to my cabin.
-One Saturday night, late ish I was browsing through eBay in bed (something I never do) so why I choose to on this day is beyond me; anyways I saw this summer house pop up.
+One Saturday night, late ish I was browsing through eBay in bed for a blower without a cord (something I never do) so why I choose to on this day is beyond me; anyways I saw this summer house pop up.
 Orange-y brown and pretty horrid looking I saw an image in my head of what it could look with like with a bit of TLC.
 I bid on it – got if for £100 and then realised it was miles away (oops – G and David then had to drive for hours and go and dismantle the thing, huge pain and then drive back).
 See first pic that was its original home.

 That slight little glitch over we hit another one.
 We couldn’t get it through the door in the house so G had to chop it up a smidge.
 Next problem up it goes in its orange state only for me to realise the whole garden had to change, as it looked too disconnected with everything else.
 A cabin at one end, a terrace at the other and a big patch of stone in the centre.
 I started googling forest paths and knew immediately that I wanted to plant up the whole garden like a forest, a path running down the middle, have a deck in front of the cabin and viola!